Regular readers may recall the Promain Blog: A Blistering Issue, which proved a popular guest appearance from Chris Langham of Teamac.

 Speedy Strip gives a satisfying initial blister and continues to work for a half an hour or more, removing several layers of paint, varnish or even polyurethane.

-As it is a ‘proper’ solvented, trade, paint stripper, Speedy Strip is ‘gelled’ for easier use on vertical surfaces and is effective on wood, metal and plaster.
+As it is a ‘proper’ solvented, trade, paint stripper, Speedy Strip is ‘gelled’ for easier use on vertical surfaces.
+It is effective on wood, metal and plaster.
 Speedy Strip is also effective as a bare surface graffiti remover from brickwork, blockwork and pebbledash.

 The product harks back to the golden days of paint stripping, in the fact that it is fully water washable.

-During field trials, Speedy Strip was supplied to a number of projects where the client could not achieve satisfactory results by using products from their usual supplier.
+During field trials, Speedy Strip was supplied to a number of projects.
+Particularly where the client could not achieve satisfactory results by using products from their usual supplier.

 Station refurbishment projects are frequently a problem due to the multiple layers of old alkyds frequently found and a major modernisation project in Penrith proved an ideal testing ground.

-Nottingham City Homes called on Promain’s advice for a particularly stubborn old coating, in the communal areas of a low rise block of flats, which dated back to the sixties.
+Nottingham City Homes called on Promain’s advice for a particularly stubborn old coating.
+This was in the communal areas of a low rise block of flats, dating back to the sixties.